SolaceLabs/solace-integration-guides/docs/_guides/hermesjms.md

 ### Start HermesJMS and create a new Hermes JMS session
 Step 1.
-Right-click on jms/sessions tree node in the “Sessions” area and select New…/New session… Call it “SolaceSession”.
+Right-click on jms/sessions tree node in the "Sessions" area and select New…/New session… Call it "SolaceSession".
 Make sure to uncheck `Use Consumer and Transacted.`

 ![]({{ site.baseurl }}/images/hermesjms/create-session-1.png)